Lucy Cobb

 Know your legal obligation to prevent sexual harassment

-Now, we’ve covered your legal responsibilities, let’s take a look at the reasonable steps you can take to ensure compliance.
+Now, we’ve covered your legal responsibilities.
+Let’s explore the reasonable steps you need to take to ensure compliance.

-To comply with both the Worker Protection Act 2023 and EHRC guidance, you should have a clear and comprehensive anti-harassment policy in place.
+To comply with the law, you should have a clear and comprehensive anti-harassment policy in place.

 This policy should outline:

 The EHRC advises that policies must be regularly reviewed and communicated clearly to all employees.
-In particular, it should be made clear that harassment by customers or clients will not be tolerated, and employees should be encouraged to report it without fear of retaliation.
+It should be made clear that harassment by customers or clients, any other third-party will not be tolerated, and employees should be encouraged to report it without fear of retaliation.

 Conducting risk assessments